The-Developing-Developers/game-of-life-qt/README.md

     - Here, the user can modify the game's default properties (game options).
     - When the user modifies a value, this is immediately communicated to the back-end via the `backend` keyword.
 5. `WelcomeScreen.qml`
-    - When the user clicks on "Start Game", the `Binding` informs the `parent`, i.e. `Main.qml`, that the game should change state.
-The `Loader` then loads `GameBoard.qml`.
+    - When the user clicks on the "Start Game" button, the button informs the `backend` that a state change has been requested. `backend` changes the state and emits an appropriate signal, which is in turn caught by `Main.qml`.
+Therefore, `Loader` can load `GameBoard.qml`.
 6. `GameBoard.qml`
     - This QML document reads the values typed in earlier by the user, if any (otherwise, it will use the defaults, which are defined in `backend.h`)
     - The values are used to instantiate the Game Board, first as a visual element, and then as a C++ back-end in the `Component.onCompleted` section.